volta1234/phase-3-sql-setting-up-sqlite/README.md

 ## Overview

 We'll get started with SQL by installing and trying out SQLite.

 ## Objectives

 1. Check to see if SQLite is installed on your computer via a terminal command
 2. Install SQLite on your computer
 3. Create and open a database file and table
 4. End all SQL commands using proper semicolon notation
 5. Exit out of SQLite using the .quit command

 ## Installing SQL

+**If you are using the Learn IDE, you don't need to install anything.
+We've already done this for you :)**

 ### Macs Make It Easy